alexandergerber/courses-tsa/chapter3.md

 ```

 Based on the plots we can see that time series generated from an AR-process are generally smoother and are more persistent compared to MA-processes.
 However, it is hard to distinguish an AR(1) form an AR(2) or a MA(1) from a MA(2) process.
-Furthermore it could also hard to distinguish an AR process with
+Furthermore it could also be hard to distinguish an AR process with
 e.g. $\phi = 0.2$ from an MA process by mere inspection of the plot.

 However, knowledge about the characteristic ACF and PACF of different kind of models can help to determine the model order.